slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Know when to answer boring on easy to misinterpret questions.
 - Agree as much as you can without lieing.
 Ask questions instead of desagreeing.

-> *'Always say less than necessary.' -- Kevin Kelly*
+> *"Always say less than necessary."
+-- Kevin Kelly*

-> *'The secret to public speaking is to speak as if you were alone.' -- Naval Ravikant*
+> *"The secret to public speaking is to speak as if you were alone."
+-- Naval Ravikant*